The singularity category and duality for complete intersection groups: Examples

 \section{Examples}

 Methods in previous work have only applied to hypersurfaces.
-The point of the present paper is that the class of groups they are effective for is closed under products.
+The present paper shows that the class of groups they are effective for is closed under products.
 Accordingly we can immediately generate many examples not covered previously by using products of s-hypersurfaces.

 \begin{example} Let $G=C\sdr D$ with cyclic Sylow $p$-subgroup $C=C_{p^n}$ and $D=C_q$ acting non-trivially.
 We can express this as a strongly spherical hypersurface via the fibration

 where $BG=BC^{hD}$ and $BU=BT^{hD}$.
 This has